 As a student pastor or children’s pastor, your time is often focused on the students or kids in your ministry.
 But how often are you investing in the parents and families?
-In this video, Brian Dembowczyk explains four metrics by which you can evaluate and adapt your ministry to be better suited to encourage and empower the parents and families involved.
+In this video, managing editor for The Gospel Project, Brian Dembowczyk, explains four metrics by which you can evaluate and adapt your ministry to be better suited to encourage and empower the parents and families involved.

 The entire video is above, and the complete transcript is below.

 I began my ministry career of about 17 years in the late 1990’s as a student pastor.
 And one of the things that happened pretty quickly in my student ministry days was this.
 I was spending so much time investing in the students, teaching them on Sunday mornings, Wednesday nights, retreats and camps, and just hanging out with them and pouring into them, but it became quickly apparent that I was not on the same page as the parents or actually the parents were not on the same page as I was.
 I would find myself teaching something only to hear the parents going against what I was teaching, giving a different perspective, and sometimes in direct opposition.

 I just remember getting so frustrated with my parents.
 I remember thinking, “Man, why are they making my ministry so much more difficult?
 If they only would do what I want them to do, then everything would go much better.”

 It was at that time that God took His divine two-by-four and beat me over the head with it.
 Because He said, “Brian, you’re giving them grief, but what have you done to equip them?
 What have you done to empower them for ministry?
 You’ve done nothing.
 You’ve spent all of your time, all of your effort pouring into the students.
 You’ve not poured into the adults, the parents, one bit.”

 And it was at that time I began understanding that really student ministry was not just about students, but it was about families and that I had failed to invest in families, to help them live out Deuteronomy 6 in their context.